Astrophysics and Space Science

 As CEO of spin-out company Parameter Space Ltd, she has applied her expertise from astronomy to the development of platforms and services that use satellite data.
 She is PI of the Watcher robotic telescope (www.watchertelescope.ie) at Boyden Observatory, South Africa and co-founder of Parity Studios, an artist in residence programme at UCD (www.ucdartinscience.com).

-ANTONIO MARTIN-CARRILLO is an Adjunct Assistant Professor in the School of Physics.
+ANTONIO MARTIN-CARRILLO is an Assistant Professor in the School of Physics and Ad Astra Fellow.
 He graduated with a BSc and MSc in Physics with Astronomy from University Complutense Madrid.
 Following 2 years working at the European Space Agency as part of the XMM-Newton space observatory calibration team, he moved to UCD where he completed his PhD investigating gamma-ray bursts (GRBs) and pulsars.
 He is currently a member of the Space Science Group studying the transient Universe and in particular the prompt and afterglow emission of GRBs using high-energy space observatories and ground-based telescopes such as UCD’s Watcher robotic telescope.
 His research also includes the development of software tools for advanced data analysis.
 As such he is an ambassador and collaborator on the Astropy project aimed at providing a wide range of software packages written in Python for use in astronomy.
 He is also a member of the INTEGRAL multi-messenger group searching for gamma-ray counterparts to gravitational waves, neutrino events and other transient sources; the ATHENA X-ray space observatory, an ESA large mission scheduled to launch in 2028, and the THESEUS space telescope, currently in its study phase with ESA.

 SHEILA MCBREEN is an Associate Professor in the School of Physics.
 She completed her PhD in 2004 on the subject of the prompt emission of gamma-ray bursts (GRBs) detected with NASA's Compton Gamma-ray Space Observatory.
 After graduation, she worked as a Research Fellow in the European Space Agency (ESA) in The Netherlands focusing on high-energy observations of extragalactic sources.
 In 2006, she was awarded a Marie Curie Fellowship from the European Union and moved to the Max Planck Institute for extraterrestrial physics (MPE) in Munich.
 While at MPE, she joined the Gamma-ray Burst Monitor (GBM) team and continues to be an active team member.
 The GBM is an instrument on NASA's Fermi Gamma-ray Space Telescope.
 Her interests include gamma-ray bursts, their afterglows and host galaxies, terrestrial gamma-ray flashes and developing instrumentation for the next generation gamma-ray space mission.
 Sheila is a member of the EIRSAT-1 team.
 Additionally she was awarded a Science Foundation Ireland Career Development Award in 2018 to develop instrumentation for GRB detection using CubeSats.
 Additionally, she is co-founder and CTO of Parameter Space Ltd, a UCD spin-out company.